pyrustic/pyrustic/README.md

     </p>
 </div>

-The `Hub` is an application that allows you to package your project then publish it as new release on `Github`.
+The `Hub` is an application that allows you to publish a new release of your application on `Github`.
 Once published, you can track your project, see metrics like the number of `stargazers`, `subscribers` or releases `downloads`.
-The metaphor of a drama is used for the process:
-- a script named `Prolog` will be executed as the prologue;
-- a script named `Epilog` will be executed as the epilogue.

-The `Hub` thus gives you the possibility to influence this drama.
-For example, in the `Prolog` you can set a flag in the ready-to-publish project to indicate that it is no longer in `dev` mode.
-You could even automate a part of your `git` workflow in the `Prolog` and/or `Epilog` script(s).

 The `Hub` makes extensive use of `pyrustic.gurl` to fetch resources.